hellodanylo/ucla-deeplearning/README.md

 ```
 You can find your AWS credentials at AWS Educate -> Vocareum Dashboard -> Account Details -> AWS CLI.

-To create the EC2 instance:
+To create the EC2 instance (takes about 10 minutes):
 ```
 ./dev/cli.py ec2-up
 ```